Sweatman, Mississippi

 Sweatman is an unincorporated community in Montgomery County, Mississippi, United States.
 Sweatman is 6 mi west of Alva and 8.5 mi east of Duck Hill south of Mississippi Highway 404.

+In 1900, Sweatman had a population of 22.
+A post office operated under the name Sweatman from 1880 to 1959.

+The Sweatman soil series is named for the community.